Shandriuk/blog/README.md

  Project don't have registration functional.
 Need to create superuser(admin) to create users.

     docker-compose run createsuperuser

+ Run django server

     docker-compose up

-  Project will be available on http://YOUR_IP_OR_DOMAIN:8000
+  Project will be available on http://YOUR_IP_OR_DOMAIN:8000 To add users go to /admin/ (IT HAS NO STATIC, need to use webserver (eg. Nginx, Apache etc))